Welcome to Islamic Social Services Association

 As always Islamic Social Services Association will be there for individuals and families who need assistance navigating systems, looking for resources, or for counseling.

-OUTSTANDING GRADUATES AND REMARKABLE CANADIANS TO RECEIVE HONORARY DEGREES AT U OF M’S 140TH SPRING CONVOCATION
+OUTSTANDING GRADUATES AND REMARKABLE CANADIANS RECEIVE HONORARY DEGREES AT U OF M’S 140TH SPRING CONVOCATION

-Congratulations to one of ISSA’s founders, Shahina Siddiqui for being one of the individuals being bestowed with this honor!
+Congratulations to one of ISSA’s founders, Shahina Siddiqui for being one of the individuals who was bestowed with this honor!